solenito/picc_study/README.md

 # How to use the different files

-To run a numerical model of edge-crack specimen under cyclic loading, you have to run the script `picc-v2` in Abaqus.
+To run a numerical model of edge-crack specimen under cyclic loading, you have to run the script `picc-ready` in Abaqus.
 It will create the model and the job ready to submit.
 Some parameters can be changed in the script : for example the values of the load, the R-ratio, the stress ratio, the number of cycles or of substeps.

 Several calculations can be started with the file `automate`.
 You have to define your parameters in it, for now it is the values of the load depending on the r-ratio.
 Then, use a prompt command to run it : on Windows, use the command `abaqus automate.py` to begin the calculations.
+It will run the file `picc-v2` with all your parameters.

 After the calculation you can save the information you are interested in directly in Abaqus.
 If you have force-displacement data, you can use the file `post-process`.
 It will plot a lot of figures and give many information.
 It will repere the different cycles, calculate the stiffness by deriving the force-displacement curve and use linear regression in order to find the crack opening and crack closure load ratios.